XSiling/PrivAgent/README.md

 Prompt-specific:

 Some information that needs to be filled in should be well-formatted and handled within the LLM agent

+Attempts:
+* Use llama-3.2-3b and OpenAI package, not very good result
+* Prompt engineer into multiple questions with examples, better
+* Prompt engineer into multiple steps, not working
+* Use llama-3.1-8b, much better
+* Parse the output, higher accuracy
+* Lower the temperature, more stable
+* Deploy Rag using Llama-Index, move the api calls to Llam-Index query-engine as well, doesn't know chat history
+* Change to chat-engine, a lot better

 ### Google API
 Prerequisites we've done to get the authentication project working: